ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.22: attempts to work around two problems in Pdfium's bitmap generation when retrieving processed renderings of page image objects, as detailed in <https://github.com/ajrcarey/pdfium-render/issues/52>.
 * 0.7.21: adds bindings for `FPDF_GetPageAAction()`, `FPDF_GetFileIdentifier()`, and all remaining
   `FPDFDest_*()` and `FPDFLink_*()` functions; adds `PdfAttachment::len()` and
   `PdfAttachment::is_empty()` convenience functions; adds `libstdc++` and `libc++` crate features;